spark01217/project/README.md

 the city of Chicago.
 By using data of home prices and socioeconomic factors of neighborhoods from 2012 to 2016, including median household income, average public school transcript score, crime rate and whether the neighborhood has a CTA L station, panel regression using GLS was executed.

+##Pulling up the Website##
+Go into the django_ui directory, and then input <br />
+-- python manage.py runserver <br />
+in the terminal. <br />
+And then go to http://127.0.0.1:8000 in a browser.

 ##Website##
 Our website displays <br />